Benefits of Using a Debit Card for Your Small Business

 Chip-card technology such as EMV has made debit cards less vulnerable to point-of-sale fraud by encrypting transactions.

 Laws have expanded to offer more consumer protection for debit card users.
 Like credit card companies, banks have responsibilities by federal law to protect your account, but you must act quickly.
-According to the Electronic Funds Transfer Act (EFTA), you are not responsible for any unauthorized transactions if you report a debit card missing before someone uses it.
-If someone uses your debit card before you report it lost or stolen, your liability depends on how quickly you report the loss.
+According to the Electronic Funds Transfer Act (EFTA), you are not responsible for any unauthorized transactions if you report a consumer debit card missing before someone uses it.
+If someone uses your consumer debit card before you report it lost or stolen, your liability depends on how quickly you report the loss.

 |If you report your card lost or stolen:||Your maximum loss is:|